-Light microscopy methods, using chromogenic and fluorescent stains or exploiting lignin autofluorescence, can provide semi-quantitative read-outs with considerable spatial and chemical resolution.
-Given adequate sample preparation, the spatial resolution of these methods is close to the diffraction limit.
-The combination of fluorescent lignin stains such as Rhodamine B with super-resolution microscopy even goes beyond that, resolving differences in lignin quantity below 100 nm.^{51} Of the numerous chromogenic and fluorescent lignin stains only very few have been validated regarding their quantitative capacity and chemical specificity.
-The absorbance of the Wiesner test represents a reliable way to estimate cell wall layer-specific G{CHO} concentration in $situ.^{52}$ The Mäule test identifies cell walls rich in S-units with a red hue, but whether it provides quantitative information is yet to be determined.
-53 Safranin O fluorescence emission ratios were suggested to be indicative of total lignin concentration.
-54 Considering the stark disagreement between in situ lignin estimates from Safranin O and Raman measurements, however, it remains uncertain whether Safranin O estimates total lignin or only a specific fraction. ^{20,54} Basic Fuchsin, Acriflavin and Auramine O all appear to represent trade-offs between sensitivity and specificity that have yet to be biochemically validated.55 Lignin UV-autofluorescence and absorbance also provide quantitative information.
-Total autofluorescence intensity is considered to reflect total lignin concentration, although the various observed spectral components are not definitively assigned to specific lignin structures.
-56 The multimodal nature of lignin autofluorescence extends to its lifetime, which has been correlated to S/G ratios in situ, 57 and likely contains more, yet to be deciphered information about lignin chemistry.
-The distinct UV-absorbance profiles of lignin monomers on the other hand have been used to quantify S/G and G{CHO}/G{CHOH} ratios in situ. ^{58,59} Fluorescently-labeled lignin monomers can either be directly conjugated to a fluorescent molecule or decorated with a reactive group for subsequent in vivo click chemistry.
-Their distribution in situ indicates where different lignin monomers might be actively incorporated into lignin at the time of feeding.
+Micropscopy of Transmitted Light and Fluorescence.
+Light microscopy methods, using chromogenic and fluorescent stains or exploiting lignin autofluorescence, can provide semiquantitative readouts with considerable spatial and chemical resolution.
+Given the adequate sample preparation, the spatial resolution of these methods is close to the diffraction limit.
+The combination of fluorescent lignin stains, such as rhodamine B, with super-resolution microscopy even goes beyond that, resolving differences in lignin quantity below 100 nm.
+Of the numerous chromogenic and fluorescent lignin stains, only very few have been validated regarding their quantitative capacity and chemical specificity.
+The absorbance of the Wiesner test represents a reliable way to estimate the cell wall layer-specific GCHO concentration in situ.
+The Mäule test identifies cell walls rich in S units with a red hue, but whether it provides quantitative information is yet to be determined.53 Safranin O fluorescence emission ratios were suggested to be indicative of the total lignin concentration.
+Considering the stark disagreement between in situ lignin estimates from safranin O and Raman measurements, however, it remains uncertain whether safranin O estimates total lignin or only a specific fraction.
+Basic fuchsin, acriflavin, and auramine O all appear to represent trade-offs between sensitivity and specificity that have yet to be biochemically validated.
+Lignin ultraviolet (UV) autofluorescence and absorbance also provide quantitative information.
+Total autofluorescence intensity is considered to reflect the total lignin concentration, although the various observed spectral components are not definitively assigned to specific lignin structures.
+The multimodal nature of lignin autofluorescence extends to its lifetime, which has been correlated to S/G ratios in situ and likely contains more yet to be deciphered information about lignin chemistry.
+The distinct UV absorbance profiles of lignin monomers on the other hand have been used to quantify S/G and $G{CHOH}/G{CHOH}$ ratios in situ.
+Fluorescently labeled lignin monomers can be either directly conjugated to a fluorescent molecule or decorated with a reactive group for subsequent in vivo click chemistry.
+Their distribution in situ indicates where different lignin monomers might be actively incorporated into the lignin at the time of feeding.
 The caveat is that the position of the fluorescent label or click ligation site affects metabolization and polymerization of the fed compounds.
-While these data give no direct information of lignin quantity or composition, the method has been successfully used to for example demonstrate LAC substrate-specificity in compression wood lignification.
-Altogether, transmitted light and fluorescence microscopy-based methods provide a useful, low-cost toolbox for lignin characterisation in situ.
-Moreover, and despite their long history of use, neither lignin autofluorescence nor most lignin stains are fully understood regarding their chemical specificities, leaving much room for future improvements and discoveries.
+While these data give no direct information on lignin quantity or composition, the method has been successfully used to, for example, demonstrate LAC substrate specificity in compression wood lignification.'
+Altogether, transmitted light and fluorescence microscopy-based methods provide a useful, low-cost toolbox for lignin characterization in situ.
+Moreover and despite their long history of use, neither lignin autofluorescence nor most lignin stains are fully understood regarding their chemical specificities, leaving much room for future improvements and discoveries.